 Across the corridor, new infrastructure is coming in the form of rail and roads that will hugely improve connectivity, but really captivating, attractive places, which allow people to flourish – whether new or reinvented – are rarely accidental.

-Through the competition, the Commission will be seeking visionary ideas for development typologies across the Cambridge – Milton Keynes – Oxford corridor, and including Northampton.
+Through the competition, the Commission is seeking visionary ideas for development typologies across the Cambridge – Milton Keynes – Oxford corridor, and including Northampton.
 Typologies that contribute to providing the homes the area needs, integrate the delivery of infrastructure – the highly anticipated East West Railway and planned Oxford to Cambridge Expressway – with high-quality places, and maintain the environmental and cultural character of the corridor.

 A strategy that integrates placemaking with infrastructure is essential for the area to achieve sustainable progress that speaks to all communities and creates a sound basis for economic success.
 The knowledge economy is particularly vulnerable to talent relocating – the job may be great, but this is just one factor among many.
 How does the environment measure up?
 What is the community like?
 Is this a place to settle and make a future, to live happily and healthily?